chanmix51/Pomm/documentation/documentation.rst

 What is an Entity class ?
 -------------------------

 Entities are what programmers use in the end of the process.
 They are an object oriented implementation of the data retrieved from the database.
 Most of the time, these PHP classes are automatically generated by the introspection tool (see `CreateBaseMapTool`_) but you can write you own classes by hand.
-They just have to extends ``Pomm\Object\BaseObject`` class to know about status (see `Life cycle`_).
+They just have to extends the ``Pomm\Object\BaseObject`` class to know about status (see `Life cycle`_).
 Important things to know about entities are **they are schema less** and **they are data source agnostic**.

-By default, entities lie in the same directory than their map classes and de facto share the same namespace but this is only convention.
+By default, entities lie in the same directory than their map classes and de facto share the same namespace but this is only a convention.

 ::